 The Town of Oakland hired Brian E. Duffy Associates of Falmouth, ME as the architect and utilized the services of Snowden Consulting Engineers of Oakland to perform the site design.
 Utilizing the conceptual architectural plans and the site plan, a budget was developed for the entire project at $1,050,000 and the voters overwhelmingly approved a referendum at the November elections that endorsed the project.

-The new 4,750 sf facility that sits on the foorprint of the existing building, is designed to provide a safer and more efficient work environment for the police department.
+The new 4,750 sf facility that sits on the footprint of the existing building, is designed to provide a safer and more efficient work environment for the police department.
 The main entrance lobby with an adjacent conference room is monitored by the dispatcher who oversees controlled access to the police officers' work spaces, offices and locker rooms.
 A two bay sally port provides direct access to the booking area with a dedicated bathroom and two seperate interview rooms.
 A large training room with A/V presentation capabilities will also function as the Town Council chambers and be available for use by the community.

 The building is a single story, wood framed, hipped roof structure, with architectural shingled roofs, cement clapboard siding, cellular PVC trims and a masonry wainscot providing a maintenance-free exterior.
-The building, designed to meet the current engery code, has a well insulated envelop, high efficiency heating/cooling systems and state of the art LED lighting with automated lighting controls.
-The interior finishes were selected to be functional, but the orininally budgeted flooring selections were upgraded during construction to materials that have lower maintenance and life cycle costs.
+The building, designed to meet the current energy code, has a well insulated envelop, high efficiency heating/cooling systems and state of the art LED lighting with automated lighting controls.
+The interior finishes were selected to be functional, but the originally budgeted flooring selections were upgraded during construction to materials that have lower maintenance and life cycle costs.

 The Town of Oakland Public Works Department performed all of the site work for the project at a considerable savings to the Town.
-The scope included demolition of the existing building, foundation excavation, utilities, site grading, storm drainage, granite curbing and landscaping.
+The site scope included demolition of the existing building, foundation excavation, utilities, site grading, storm drainage, granite curbing and landscaping.

 CC of Maine was retained by the Town of Oakland after voter approval of the project.
 Pre-construction services included issuing an RFP for the construction manager, assisting the Building Committee select the construction manager and coordinating the architect and construction manager's efforts to arrive at a GMP that was within the budget.
 During construction, CC of Maine coordinated the Town's site work with the building construction, provided contract administration and monitored the overall project budget.